FH-Potsdam/urban-data-vis-cards-website/src/site/create.md

 <section class="section instructions-section">
 	<div>
 		<h2>6.
 Define goals</h2>
-		<p>Jointly position the green markers (X) on the dimension axis, reflecting the re-quirements for the presented challenge.</p>
+		<p>Based on the requirements for the presented challenge, the group should discuss where the proposed visualisation should be positioned on each dimension.
+Use the green markers (X) on the dimension axis to mark the goal.</p>
   </div>
 	<div>
 		<img src="/assets/img/instructions/6-goals.jpg" alt="Introduction of workshop material" />